Health in China: 1949–1976

-Political turmoil and famine following the failure of the Great Leap Forward led to the starvation of 20 million people in China.
-Beginning in 1961 the recovery had more moderate policies inaugurated by President Liu Shaoqi ended starvation and improved nutrition.
+Political turmoil and famine following the failure of the Great Leap Forward and the Great Chinese Famine led to the largest or second-largest famine in human history.
+Beginning in 1961, the recovery had more moderate policies inaugurated by President Liu Shaoqi ended starvation and improved nutrition.
 The coming of the Cultural Revolution weakened epidemic control, causing a rebound in epidemic diseases and malnutrition in some areas.

-Before the Cultural Revolution (1966-1976), the Ministry of Health focused on the delivery of health care in urban hospitals.
+Before the Cultural Revolution, the Ministry of Health focused on the delivery of health care in urban hospitals.
 Mao criticized Minister of Health Qian Xinzhong for promoting this health care model, arguing that an urban hospital-focused health care model failed to treat peasants and focused on cure rather than preventative medicine.
 Mao also criticized the Ministry itself as the Ministry "of urban overlords".
+Contentions within the CCP on the health care disparity between urban and rural areas became a significant focus of the intra-party "struggle between two lines in the mid-1960s.
 With the Cultural Revolution, Mao Zedong introduced a new approach to public health, especially in rural areas.
 In his June 26 Directive, Mao prioritized healthcare and medicine for rural people throughout the country.
 As a result, clinics and hospitals sent their staff on medical tours of rural areas.
 Rural cooperative medical systems provided subsidized health care to rural residents.
 One aspect of this system was barefoot doctors, who received some training and then delivered primary care medicine to those who needed it.
-Barefoot doctors were a good contribution to primary health systems in China during the Cultural Revolution.
-It encompasses all principles stated in primary health care.
-Community participation is possible because the team is composed of village health workers in the area.
-There is equity because it was more available and combined western and traditional medicines.
-Intersectoral coordination is achieved by preventive measures rather than curative.
-Lastly it is comprehensive using rural practices rather than urban ones.